microsoft/vscode-python-devicesimulator/docs/how-to-use.md

 - To open the output panel again after closing it go to VS Code menu : `View->Output`.
 - If you have pylint enabled, it might underline the import of the adafruit_circuitplayground library, but it will work correctly.
 - If you try to deploy to the device while it's plugged in but you still get an error saying it cannot find the board, make sure your Circuit Playground Express is formatted correctly and that its name matches `CIRCUITPY`.
+- _Note:_ The regular communication is using the stdout and stdin of the Pyhton process.
+But when you debug your code, it will use a communication over sockets on the port 5678.